Meet The Local Committee

 - Ensuring accountability

-- Overseeing compliance, including monitoring the impact of some grants (such as the pupil premium)
+- Monitoring the impact of some grants (such as pupil premium)

 What are the different types of membership?